JanaSchwarzerova/PGine/README.md

  ![Capture5](https://github.com/JanaSchwarzerova/PGine/assets/61159143/a2da9a1a-c3af-4522-8c5a-8f30fb153da1)

 #### Conclusion
-From our practical example, we can see a significant difference in PRS distribution.
-If the PRS is low for an individual, we can therefore expect a lower yield.
-This is fundamentally different from the human application of PRS, where the risk of developing the disease increases with higher PRS.
-Based on this result, further tests will be carried out using other datasets, namely other real plant data.
+Based on our practical example, we observe a substantial variation in PRS distribution.
+A lower PRS in an individual is indicative of an expected decrease in yield, in contrast to the human application of PRS, where a higher PRS corresponds to an increased disease risk.
+Given these findings, we plan to conduct additional tests with alternative datasets, specifically other authentic plant data.

 ### Reference
 [1] Zhu, Y., Chen, H., Fan, J., Wang, Y., Li, Y., Chen, J., Fan, J., Yang, S., Hu, L., Leung, H. and Mew, T.W., 2000.
 Genetic diversity and disease control in rice.
 Nature, 406(6797), pp.718-722.